OSGeo/OSGeoLive-doc/en/quickstart/deegree_quickstart.rst

 This quickstart describes how to:

-   * start *deegree 3 webservices* on the Live DVD
+   * Start *deegree 3 webservices* on the Live DVD
-   * use the *deegree 3 services console* to activate example configurations
+   * Use the *deegree 3 services console* to activate example configurations
-   * find more information
+   * Find more information

 About deegree 3